AsyncVoid/envtime/README.md

 assert_eq!(var, Some(String::from("123")));
 // And you can see it gets the value

-// Assume we have a compile-time variable set to "456" env::set_var("TEST_COMP_ENV", "123"); // We set the runtime variable to "123" let var = envtime!("TEST_COMP_ENV");
+// Assume we have a compile time variable set to "456" env::set_var("TEST_COMP_ENV", "123"); // We set the runtime variable to "123" let var = envtime!("TEST_COMP_ENV");
 assert_eq!(var, Some(String::from("456")));